dabronc/hyperf/README.md

-The toolkit, called 'The HyPerf ToolKit' or just 'HTK' allows users to leverage native features of Linux, without having to add on a lot of additional packages to the system.
+The toolkit, called 'The HyPerf ToolKit' or just 'HTK' allows users to leverage native features of Linux, without having to add on a lot of additional packages to the system to utilize itself.

 For the most part, there is really only a single file to download:
         **htk.sh**

 You may see an optional extension included with that name, depending on how you got the HTK.
+It may look something like this:
+        **htk.sh--0.5.18--20200127204233**

-The extension just comes from when the kit was built, and is intended to indicate on the filename itself, which version it is, without having the run the command in the next sentence.
+The long extension, beginning with double-dashes, just comes from when the kit is built.

+The extension name is not required for the kit to work, it simply makes it easy to tell by filename, which version it is.

 The version can also be obtained by executing **"bash htk.sh -v"**.

-The extension name is not required for the kit to work, it simply makes it easy to tell by filename, which version it is.

-As for the script, it is written entirely in Bash, so it is should be pretty easy to read and understand, if you understand scripting.
-The HTK makes it easy to do mass amounts of work in various Linux environments.
-It includes a number of major features, for applying the HyPerf Paradigm to a Linux system.
+As for the code of the htk.sh file, it is written entirely in Bash, so it is should be pretty easy to read and understand, if you understand scripting.
+The code is filled with documentation and self-help features to make it easy to learn what it is doing underneath.

+The HTK makes it easy to do mass amounts of work in various Linux environments, in Cygwin on Windows, and in a true Homebrew environment on Mac OS X.  It includes a number of major features, for applying the HyPerf Paradigm to a GNU/Linux system.

-It is BSD licensed code, so users can copy it and use it any way they want, with one caveat: **HYPERF IS NOT SUPPORTED AT ALL, IN ANY WAY.
-(See the license for details.)**
+It is BSD licensed code (other than an included, modified copy of the Bash Man Page, which is GPL licensed), so users can copy it and use it any way they want, with one caveat: **HYPERF IS NOT SUPPORTED AT ALL, IN ANY WAY.
+See the license for details.**

 What are the primary features of the HTK?